bamboo82/AsyncPoco/README.markdown

 ## Recommend usage and precaution.
 1. Don't use combo primary-keys. (support is complex and weak)
-2. Read context is free to be shared.
-Each thread manage its own shared context.
-Keep writing context to yourself and don't share it through async Task preferably with mini-"using" here and there.
-If you need transaction/write across Tasks, create a dedicated new context for it.
+2. Each thread manage its own shared context.
+Read/write may happen at shared context.
+If you need transaction, create a dedicated new context for it.